Menu Close

 • by Sarah Martindale6123University of Nottingham, UK,

-Convergence, Ahead of Print.
+Convergence, Volume 31, Issue 1, Page 3-17, February 2025.
 This article represents our editorial contribution to the exploration of immersive storytelling, broadly conceived in this Special Issue as a set of creative and design practices, audience experiences, a field of study and a toolkit of rapidly developing …

 • by Silvia Masiero6305University of Oslo, Norway